netstim/leaddbs/Lead_manual/book/checking_the_coregistration.md

 You are asked for evaluation between each item.

 **Inadequate Coregistration:**
-In case any of the coregistrations is not precise, you should enter `n` into the Command Window. _Lead-DBS_ will then try again to coregister the images using a different optimization metric.
-You will be asked again to evaluate the images for adequate coregistration.
-Pressing `n`can be done three times, after the forth time, the toolbox will give up.
+In case any of the coregistrations is not precise, you should enter `n` into the Command Window. _Lead-DBS_ will try again to coregister the images using a different optimization metric and you will be asked again to evaluate the images.
+The toolbox attempts to run the coregistrations up to **four** times (that is, entering `n` 3 times).